Brendon Urie: Panic! at the Disco

-Urie met Brent Wilson while taking guitar classes offered at their high school and Wilson asked Urie to try out as lead guitarist for Panic! at the Disco, as they were looking for a replacement at the time.
-Originally, Ryan Ross was their lead singer.
+In 2004, Urie was recruited into Panic! at the Disco by Palo Verde High School classmate and friend Brent Wilson as a guitarist/vocalist.
+Originally, the band's founder Ryan Ross was their lead singer.
 When Urie filled in for Ross during a band rehearsal, they were impressed with Urie's vocal abilities and he was chosen as their lead singer.
 He officially joined the band in 2004.

-Since then, Panic! at the Disco has released seven studio albums with Urie as lead vocalist.
+From then on, Panic! at the Disco released seven studio albums with Urie as lead vocalist.
 A Fever You Can't Sweat Out was released in 2005 with the hit lead single "I Write Sins Not Tragedies" propelling it to 1.8 million sales.
 For their second album, Pretty.
 Odd.
-(2008), Urie also took lyrical responsibility and wrote two of the tracks on the record by himself; those tracks being "I Have Friends in Holy Spaces" and festival favorite "Folkin' Around".
+(2008), Urie also took lyrical responsibility and wrote two of the tracks on the record by himself: "I Have Friends in Holy Spaces" and "Folkin' Around".
 He also wrote "New Perspective" for the soundtrack to the motion picture Jennifer's Body.

 On March 22, 2011, the band released their third album Vices & Virtues following the departure of Ross and Walker.
 On October 8, 2013, the fourth album, Too Weird to Live, Too Rare to Die! was released.
 It debuted at No. 2 on the Billboard 200.
 On July 21, 2014, Urie won "Best Vocalist" at the Alternative Press Music Awards.
 In 2015, founding drummer Spencer Smith left the band and bassist Dallon Weekes departed from the official lineup, being downgraded to a touring member, leaving Urie as the only member of the official lineup.

 On January 15, 2016, Panic! at the Disco released their fifth studio album, Death of a Bachelor, eventually earning the band its best sales week and first number one album.
 On March 21, 2018, the band released two new songs "Say Amen (Saturday Night)" and "(Fuck A) Silver Lining".
 At the same time, the band also announced a tour, and a new album called Pray for the Wicked.

-On June 6, 2022, Panic!
-At The Disco announced their seventh studio album "Viva Las Vengeance", and released the title single along with announcing a tour.
+On June 6, 2022, Panic! at the Disco announced their seventh studio album Viva Las Vengeance and released the title single along with announcing a tour.

-On January 24, 2023, Urie announced that he would be discontinuing Panic!
-At The Disco in order to focus on his family following the conclusion of the Viva Las Vengeance Tour.
+On January 24, 2023, Urie announced that he would be discontinuing Panic! at the Disco to focus on his family following the conclusion of the Viva Las Vengeance Tour.